 Carpet tiles have been used to great effect in the offices of Oceaneering in Norway, Chantier Altage in Switzerland as well as Alm.
 Brand in Denmark to define areas with different purposes and to create intimacy within large spaces.

 See how the carpet tiles assist the interior design and feel of the room in the examples below.

-A great way to use carpet customization is by making a design which references the client’s brand or products.
+A great way to use carpet customisation is by making a design which references the client's brand or products.
 By doing so, the carpet becomes a facilitator for interior design.
 A unique and very creative example of this is in the offices of French paint manufacturer Akzo Nobel.
 Here, the designers have used custom carpet in vibrant stripes, reflecting painted brushstrokes to dazzling effect.
 Another great idea is to have dollar notes on the carpet in a hotel with a stock broker theme like Berlin Hotel Wall Street.

 See how the carpet interior design below becomes a direct extension of the brand.